JwlarYT/Starfield-Ep2-Research-and-Notes/Writing/Dialogue.md

 Skill choices ([Progression](Progression.md)) can be referenced in speech.
 When asked why I would be suited for the role by the recruiter, I could mention my high Fitness on behalf of my Fitness skill point.
 	I still, however, could not mention my background as a Soldier.
 		This later came up in UC SysDef.
 As Bethesda uses multiple quest writes, some have covered their bases for skill and background choices and others havent.
-[Poor Planning](Poor%20Planning.md) once again, is it possible that said background [• Gameplay Systems](•%20Gameplay%20Systems.md) wasn't implemented at the time of some of these quests being written, and they were not retroactively upgraded?
+[Poor_Planning](Poor_Planning.md) once again, is it possible that said background [•Gameplay_Systems](•Gameplay_Systems.md) wasn't implemented at the time of some of these quests being written, and they were not retroactively upgraded?

 Surprised to see that a higher-up in the UC who I had to report for the UC Security I picked up back on stream made a joke about how I was overqualified given that I am now a captain in the Vanguard.
 That’s the level of detail that is often lacking in Bethesda games, so it’s appreciated.